Alayappan/AirflowCronAPI/readme.md

+Here we have created a cron worker, this will check PG table once a day for active priorities P1 and post it to the API.

+we have used Airflow for running the worker as cron, configured the DB config and API url in Airflow connections and Variable respectively.

-# Steps to Run Airflow instance
+## Steps to Run Airflow instance
 - create .env file with below content.

 ```